Johnny Bright: Professional football career

 Bright was the first pick of the Philadelphia Eagles in the first round of the 1952 National Football League draft.
-Bright spurned the NFL, electing to play for the Calgary Stampeders of the Western Interprovincial Football Union, the precursor to the West Division of the Canadian Football League.
+Bright spurned the NFL, electing to emigrate to Canada and play for the Calgary Stampeders of the Western Interprovincial Football Union, the precursor to the West Division of the Canadian Football League.
 Bright later commented:

 Bright joined the Calgary Stampeders as a fullback/linebacker in 1952, leading the Stampeders and the WIFU in rushing with 815 yards his rookie season.
 Bright played fullback/linebacker with the Stampeders for the 1952, 1953, and part of the 1954 seasons.

 In 1954, the Calgary Stampeders traded him to the Edmonton Eskimos in mid-season.
-He would enjoy the most success of his professional football career as a member of the Eskimos.
+He enjoyed the most success of his professional football career as a member of the Eskimos.
+He moved to Edmonton and lived the rest of life in that city.

 Though Bright played strictly defense as a linebacker in his first year with the Eskimos, he played both offense (as a fullback) and defense for two seasons (1955–1956), and played offense permanently after that (1957–1964).
 He, along with teammates Rollie Miles, Normie Kwong, and Jackie Parker, helped lead the Eskimos to successive Grey Cup titles in 1954, 1955, and 1956 (where Bright rushed for a then Grey Cup record of 169 yards in a 50–27 win over the Montreal Alouettes).
 In 1957, he rushed for eight consecutive 100-yard games, finishing the season with 1,679 yards.
 In 1958, he rushed for 1,722 yards.
 In 1959, following his third straight season as the Canadian pro rushing leader with 1,340 yards, Bright won the CFL's Most Outstanding Player Award, the first black athlete to be so honored.
+He was also named the Edmonton Athlete of the Year for 1959.

-Bright was approached several times during his Canadian career, by NFL teams about playing in the United States, but in the days before the large salaries of today's NFL players, it was common for CFL players such as him to have jobs in addition to football, and he had already started a teaching career in 1957, the year he moved his family to Edmonton.
+Bright was approached several times during his Canadian career by NFL teams about playing in the United States, but in the days before the large salaries of today's NFL players, it was common for CFL players such as him to have jobs in addition to football, and he had already started a teaching career in 1957, the year he moved his family to Edmonton.